METALS-Copper set for biggest weekly gain since Feb 2019 on signs of China recovery

 CHINA STOCKS: Weekly copper inventories in warehouses tracked by the Shanghai Futures Exchange hit a near two-month low of 303,366 tonnes, data showed on Friday.

-In warehouses monitored by the LME, copper stocks MCUSTX-TOTAL rose to their highest since October 2019, up 4,600 tonnes to 265,425 tonnes.
+Elsewhere, in warehouses monitored by the LME, copper stocks MCUSTX-TOTAL rose to their highest since October 2019, up 4,600 tonnes to 265,425 tonnes.

 DEMAND: Analysts raised concerns about metals demand outside China, where governments have imposed lockdowns to slow the spread of the virus.